rust-lang/book/second-edition/src/ch18-00-patterns.md

 Patterns are a special syntax within Rust for matching against the structure of our types, complex or simple.
 We take some value and compare it against the pattern.
 If the pattern matches our value, then we do something with the value parts.
-Recall chapter 6 when we discussed the `match` expression that uses patterns like a coin sorting machine: patterns describe the "shape" of the data we're working with.
+Recall in Chapter 6 when we discussed the `match` expression that uses patterns like a coin sorting machine: patterns describe the "shape" of the data we're working with.
 We can name pieces within the shape, like we named the state that appeared on quarters in Chapter 6, and if the data fits the shape, we can use the named pieces.

 This chapter is a reference on all things related to patterns.
-We'll cover the difference between *refutable* and *irrefutable* patterns, the valid places to use patterns, and the different kinds of pattern syntax that you might see and what it means.
+We'll cover the valid places to use patterns, the difference between *refutable* and *irrefutable* patterns, and the different kinds of pattern syntax that you might see.

-## Refutability: Whether a Pattern Might Fail to Match

-Patterns come in two forms: refutable and irrefutable.
-Patterns which cannot fail to match for any possible value are *irrefutable*, and patterns which can fail to match for some possible value are said to be *refutable*.
-Some places where you can use patterns, like `let` statements (which we'll get into more in the next section in this chapter), are restricted to only accept irrefutable patterns, since there's nothing correct the program could do if the pattern fails to match.
-Other places you can use patterns, like `if let` expressions, are restricted to only accept refutable patterns, since they're made to handle possible failure and we wouldn't need their functionality if the pattern could never fail.

-In general, you shouldn't have to worry about the distinction between refutable and irrefutable patterns; just be familiar with the concept of refutability when you see it mentioned in an error message.
-When you get an error message involving refutability, you'll need to change either the pattern or the construct you're using the pattern with, depending on your intentions for the behavior of the code.

-Let's now go through all the different places we can use patterns, and we'll mention whether each place takes a refutable or irrefutable pattern as we do so.

 ## All the Places Patterns May be Used